SyncServerII/GSignIn/README.md

 I am currently unable to access the embedded .bundle that Google provides in their Google Sign In.
 Specifically, their `GIDSignInButton` when rendered in iOS doesn't have graphic assets.
 In  [iOSGoogle](https://github/SyncServerII/iOSGoogle.git) I work around this by creating my own button.
 See `GoogleSignInOutButton` in that package.

+See also my writeup on this at https://stackoverflow.com/questions/65469685/using-google-sign-in-for-ios-with-swift-package-manager/65469686#65469686

 ## Development problem 1

 I was having errors on 12/15/20 when building for simulator; see https://stackoverflow.com/questions/63607158.
 I had to make some changes to the GSignIn.xcodeproj used for this-- by adding settings into `Excluded Architecture`.